 The most popular code hosting & collaboration platform

-Somedays, I feel like I am the co-pilot of Github Copilot, as it seems to incresingly know what I want to do.
-Mind blowing!
+Gitub Copilot is one of these tools with a massive wow factor, the kind you only have every few years.
+It's mind-blowing.
+Somedays, I feel like I am the copilot of Github Copilot, as it seems to increasingly know what I want to do.

 Firefox Developer Edition

 I find Firefox's devtools more advanced and enjoyable to use than Chrome's.
 The network panel is particularly impressive.

 Postman was a game changer for me as I started building or working with APIs.
 The collaboration features they added make it the ultimate tool for API development.

 I've never used the default MacOs terminal, but whenever I see someone's screen with it, I feel like I am looking at a computer from the 80s. iTerm feels like the way to go.

 Fig makes your terminal come alive with autocomplete and some AI magic.
 It's a great tool for productivity and learning new commands.